GoogleCloudPlatform/gke-gobang-app-example/README.md

 9 - - - - - - - - - -
 (q:quit) x(0-9), y(0-9)?
 ```
-You will notice that the computer player has now become more intelligent.
+You will notice that the computer player has now become more intelligent!

 ## Clean up
 Clean up is really easy, but also super important: if you don't follow these instructions, you will continue to be billed for the Google Container Engine cluster you created.